cyberkitsune/PSO2Proxy/README.md

 `dpkg-reconfigure locales`

-Make sure to uncheck everything but "en_US.UTF-8".
+Make sure to uncheck everything but "en_US.UTF-8", and reboot your machine after the process is completed.

 ### Plugins
 PSO2Proxy has several plugins that come bundled in to make the experience better.
 Most of them are disabed by default, with the exception of `LoginMessage` and `GlobalChat`.
 To disable a plugin that is not in the disabled folder, simply delete it.